Benedict Cumberbatch Spotted Kissing Wife On BAFTA Red Carpet

 “He just put his arm over him and took the full force of the impact on his forearm, which smashed the wing mirror.
 It totally ruptured his arm.
 There was blood everywhere.”

-When Cumberbatch got out of the car to help Lawrence, known to friends as “Scooby,” up off the road, in a knee-jerk reaction, he took a swing at the actor, slapping him according to a friend.
+When Cumberbatch got out of the car to help Lawrence, known to friends as “Scooby,” up off the road, in a knee-jerk reaction, he took a swing at the actor, slapping him, according to a friend.

 “Scooby dusted himself off and, full of adrenaline, reacted as he knows best — by slapping him.
 That posh actor was lucky he didn’t throw a punch.”